 Drowning in the Whisky won the 2019 Purple Guitar Award awarded by Kaz Johnson for best whiskey song.

 Andy is a finalist in the 2021 Independent Country Music Association Awards Nominated for Male artist of the year, and music video of the year for “Sad Love Songs”.
+Andy has been shortlisted for country song of the year at the 2021 Australian songwriter awards.

 Andy's Love of country Americana music started from listening to his parent's record collection which included Neil Young, Alan Jackson, and Kasey Chambers.